 A: You are 100% correct that it is prohibited to place a Sefer face down.
 See Rama Yoreh Deah Siman 282:5.
 Unfortunately, many people are lax in this and other halachos that pertain to treating Seforim with proper respect. ( See also Ta”z to Yoreh Deah Siman 271:8. and Biur Halachah Siman 83 Dibur HaMaschil Ain)

-276) Q: Thank you for the daily dose of halacha!
-Can foaming hand soap, such as the one found here, be used on Shabbat, or is the foam too similar to a solid and therefore it would be a problem of smoothing?
+276) Q: Can foaming hand soap be used on Shabbat, or is the foam too similar to a solid and therefore it would be a problem of smoothing?

-The prevalant minhag is to use liquid soap that is very watery, and to avoid those that are thicker.
-If the thick soap is watered down, then it can be used.
+The prevalent minhag is to use liquid soap that is very watery, and to avoid those that are thicker.
+If the thick soap is watered down, preferably before Shabbos, then it can be used.
 (See also Shu”t Oz Nidberu Vol. 10 Siman 16)

 To determine if any particular soap is watered down enough, a Rav should be consulted.

-277) Q: there is a minhag that by the chupa, the kallah takes off her jewellery and gives them to her single friends and her bouquet of flowers as well as a ‘sgula’ to find their zivug.. is there anything to it or is a chuk goy?
+277) Q: There is a minhag that by the chuppa, the kallah takes off her jewelry and gives them to her single friends and her bouquet of flowers as well, as a ‘segula’ to find their zivug.
+Is there anything to it or is a chukas goy?

 There is nothing wrong with doing this as a minhag and it isn’t Chukas HaGoy, but it has no source in Halacha, and there is no need to do this if they don’t want to.
-Also, there is no need to empty their pockets or loosen any ties, according to Halacha, yet many have the minhag to do so. (based on Psak of HaGaon Rav Yosef Shalom Elyashiv shlita quoted in the newly printed sefer Yismach Lev.
-Rav Chaim Kanievsky Shlita, also quoted in Yismach Lev says that Al Pi Kabalah, it is important to empty the pockets)
+Also, there is no need to empty their pockets or loosen any ties, according to Halacha, yet many have the minhag to do so. (based on Psak of Maran Rav Yosef Shalom Elyashiv Zatzal quoted in the sefer Yismach Lev.
+Rav Chaim Kanievsky Shlita, also quoted in Yismach Lev, says that Al Pi Kabalah, it is important to empty the pockets)

-278) Q: Is it an aveira (sin) to be worried or nervous, because it says to trust in Hashem as a commandmet and being worried isn’t trusting in Hashem.
+278) Q: Is it an aveira (sin) to be worried or nervous, because it says to trust in Hashem as a commandment and being worried isn’t trusting in Hashem.

-A: Well, that is an extremely high level, and one that we as frum jews should strive for our entire lives.
-If you learn the Sefer Chovos Halevovos (and every frum jew should read this sefer!) it will help you understand, internalize and make you feel Bitachon as a real thing!
+A: Well, that is an extremely high level, and one that we as Torah observant Jews should strive for our entire lives.
+If you learn the Sefer Chovos Halevovos (and every Torah observant Jew should study this sefer!) it will help you understand, internalize and make you feel Bitachon as a real thing!

-Yes, Hashem is in charge and in total control of this world, and nothing -bad or good- can happen without Him willing it so.
-Yes, technically we should never worry, and simply place our trust in our all powerful father in heaven who loves us and watches over each and every one of us.
+Yes, Hashem is in charge and in total control of this world, and nothing - seemingly bad or good - can happen without Him willing it so.
+Yes, technically we should never worry, and simply place our trust in our all powerful Father in Heaven Who loves us endlessly and watches over each and every one of us at all times.

 279) Q: Is there such thing as a gray area in life were its neither good or bad, but neutral?
 Or everything in life is either a mitvah or an aveira?